 Summer Food Program

 In 2011, the Program incorporated First Lady, Michelle Obama’s Let’s Move initiative into the program at our open park sites.
 Each day, weather permitting, an hour of exercise and movement is conducted before a free nutritious lunch is served to anyone under the age of 19.
 Each week a major dance or exercise event is being held at one of the sites.
 We’ve partnered with the Benkadi Drum & Dance Company, of Cambridge, and are offering African dance lessons (with background drumming), and other fun dances.

-View the Flyer.
+View the Summer Food Service Program Flyer.